Lars Gillis

 Since the project was started by a very small group of enthusiasts with an idea and a muddy plot of industrial wasteland we had actually just borrowed from the Eriksberg Development Co., there were very little to show the few visitors that could be lured out to take a look at what we were up to.

-Café Door tromp leu of a ships window.
-Gothenburg Harbor Entrance Mural (left)
+Shipyard Café Door tromp leu of a ships window.

-Lars Gillis found it a good idea to brighten up the inside of the shipyard café door with a tromp leu painting of a ships window and the happy face of the project founder Anders Wästfelt peering in.
+Eventually one day we found Lars Gillis brightening up the inside of the shipyard café door with a tromp leu painting of a ships window, and the happy face of the project founder Anders Wästfelt peering in.
 Acrylic on plywood.
 Painting by Lars Gillis, 1996.

 In the background the 7 meter long view of the Gothenburg harbor entrance can be partly seen displayed on the souvenir shop wall.
 Both paintings probably lost when the shipyard was demolished.